LeToNode/Play2.0-CN-doc/javaGuide/main/tests/JavaTest.md

 }
 ```

-You can also pass (or override) additional configuration to the fake application, or mock any plugin.
-For example to create a `FakeApplication` using a `default` in memory database:
+You can also pass (or override) additional application configuration, or mock any plugin.
+For example to create a `FakeApplication` using a `default` in-memory database:

 ```
 fakeApplication(inMemoryDatabase())